fatiando/pooch/doc/beginner.rst

 When the user calls ``plumbus.datasets.fetch_c137()`` for the first time, the data file will be downloaded and stored in the local storage.
 In this case, we're using :func:`pooch.os_cache` to set the local folder to the default cache location for your OS.
 You could also provide any other path if you prefer.

-See the documentation for :func:`pooch.create` for more options.
+The ``GOODBOY`` returned by :func:`pooch.create` is an instance of the :class:`~pooch.Pooch` class, which handles downloading files from the registry using the :meth:`~pooch.Pooch.fetch` method.
+See the documentation for :func:`pooch.create` and :func:`pooch.Pooch` for more options.

 Hashes